-The Voigtlander Bessa-R2M and R3M Rangefinder Camera, features a mechanical shutter release, while being otherwise identical in all other apsects to the R2A version.
+The Voigtlander Bessa-R2M and R3M Rangefinder Camera features a mechanical shutter release while being otherwise identical in all other aspects to the R2A version.

 Thus it is possible to use the camera even without batteries, (however without being able to use the cameras TTL centerweighted light metering).

 The R2M offers a .7 magnification viewfinder with 35/50/75/90 framelines, while the identical R3M offers a 1:1 life size view finder, with 40/50/75/90 framelines.